-In the FY23Q1 report, DBHDS also suggested targets for the number of behaviorists needed in each region to serve those not connected to services (this information is available below in table 4).
+In the FY23Q1 report, DBHDS also suggested targets for the number of behaviorists needed in each region to serve those not connected to services (this information is available below in Table 4).
 While DBHDS is committed to continuing to grow providers for this service and working to ensure timely connection to providers for people that need the service, it is important to note that timely access to behavior analysis services is not an issue germane solely to Virginia.
 It is challenging to locate peer-reviewed information on waitlist or timely availability for behavior analysis services; however, a small study in Michigan in 2021 indicated that the average waitlist time for such services for children was 5.66 months (Briggs & Peterson, 2021).
-Though the field of behavior analysis has seen tremendous growth over the past several years, with an approximate increase of 65% of BCBAs[®] nationwide between 2018 and 2021, inequitable access to providers is prevalent in most areas of the country (Yingling, et al., 2022).
-Though precipitous growth in the profession has occurred, the per capita supply of Board Certified Behavior Analysts[®] is below recommendations in 49 states (Zhang & Cummings, 2020).
+Though the field of behavior analysis has seen tremendous growth over the past several years, with an approximate increase of 65% of BCBAs® nationwide between 2018 and 2021, inequitable access to providers is prevalent in most areas of the country (Yingling, et al., 2022).
+Though precipitous growth in the profession has occurred, the per capita supply of Board Certified Behavior Analysts® is below recommendations in 49 states (Zhang & Cummings, 2020).

 As previously noted, it is not possible for DBHDS to determine the exact number of individual behaviorists employed by each provider.
-A provider could consist of just one behaviorist, while another provider could have ten behaviorists delivering this service.
-With that noted, DBHDS can continue to provide information on "providers" as tied into the tax identifier for the overarching provider agency.
-The table that follows provides the estimated number of behaviorists needed per region and associated goal with target date for growth (from FY23Q1 report), and status on provider growth in each region (as of 8/2023 and 3/2024).
+A provider could consist of just one behaviorist, while another provider could have ten behaviorists.
+With that noted, DBHDS can continue to provide information on "providers" as tied into the tax identifier for the provider agency.
+The following table provides the estimated number of behaviorists needed per region and associated goal with target date (from FY23Q1 report), and status on provider growth in each region over time.

-Table 4: FY23Q1 analysis and projections of individual behaviorists needed to address gaps per region compared to updated counts from 8/2023 and 3/2024.
+Table 4: FY23Q1 analysis and projections of individual behaviorists needed to address gaps per region compared to updated counts from 8/2023, 3/2024, 9/2024, and 2/2025.
 Content from FY23Q1 analysis highlighted yellow.
+Target growth date = 6/23.

-Total # not connected April - July 2022 Mean not connected per month Possible number of additional behaviorists needed to address need of mean not connected per month (based on 5 persons to 1 behaviorist) Target date for behaviorist growth in region Provider count change since FY23Q1 analysis (as of 8/2023) Provider count change since FY23Q1 analysis (as of 3/2024)
+Total # not connected April - July 2022 Mean not connected per month Possible number of additional behaviorists needed to address need of mean not connected per month (based on 5 persons to 1 behaviorist) Provider count change since FY23Q1 analysis (as of 8/2023) Provider count change since FY23Q1 analysis (as of 3/2024) Provider count change since FY23Q1 analysis (as of 9/2024) Provider count change since FY23Q1 analysis (as of 2/2025)

-Central 50 12.5 3 June 2023 + 1 +9
+Central 50 12.5 3 + 1 +9 +15 +18

-Eastern 39 9.75 2 June 2023 + 9 +8
+Eastern 39 9.75 2 + 9 +8 +13 +15

-Northern 44 11 3 June 2023 + 18 +19
+Northern 44 11 3 + 18 +19 +21 +24

-Southwestern 17 4.25 1 June 2023 + 2 +4
+Southwestern 17 4.25 1 + 2 +4 +5 +10

-Western 2 June 2023 0, no +1
+Western 2 0, no +1 +5 +12

 35 8.75 change